-Inexpensive Ideas For Storing Craft Supplies ~ Hi everyone and thanks for stopping by!
-I am excited to share with you how I store my craft room supplies using inexpensive items.
+Inexpensive Ideas For Storing Craft Supplies ~ I share how I store my craft supplies using on hand, handmade, thrift, dollar and craft store storage items!

 I am fortunate to have a room in our home that we call ‘The Studio’.
 It isn’t a huge room but it is a great space that serves as our office, sewing room and craft room.
 If you know me personally or have been following my blog you will know that I love to be organized and I am always looking for inexpensive ideas to store things.
 This room is no exception.